headass5/3354-headass5/P3_DOC.md

 &nbsp;

 # Building the Software
+This application builds and runs on any android compatible device.
+There are no issues with the app, and it should run as expected.
+Here are some basic steps on getting familiar with building and using the software:

-1. Open the application
+1. Open the application, download the APK file.
-2. Click on button at the bottom of the screen to create an account
+2. Click on button at the bottom of the screen to create an account.
-3. Enter username and password that will be used as credentials for a specific user
-4. Enter username and password created to access chat account
-5. User will be directed to chat page
-6. Allow user to enter language based on user perference
-6. Create new contact based on user discretion
+3. Enter username, email, password details.
+4. Enter what language you would like your text messages to be received in.
+6. Choose a profile picture and then click create account to log in.
+7. If you already have an account, you can log in with your credentials.
-7. User will be directed back to the chat page
+8. Once you are logged in, you will be directed to the chats page.
+9. Create contacts by adding usernames of other contacts you know.
+10. Create conversations by either clicking on a contact, or on the conversation button.
+11. Send messages and verify that your received messaged are in your translated text.

 &nbsp;